Careers and Aspirations

 - Develop career management skills of self-reliance, adaptability, flexibility, decision making and problem solving

 The school is committed to providing a planned programme of careers education, information, advice and guidance for all students in Years 7-11 lead by our careers advisor.
-Every year we create a multiple opportunities for guest speakers, trips to careers events, in house careers fairs and Drop Down Days tailered to support our students in planning for their career ahead.
-We are committed to holding 1:1 interviews every years for students from Year 9-11 to discuss and advise on their plaaning towards their cchosen career journey.
+Every year we create multiple opportunities for guest speakers, trips to careers events, in house careers fairs and Drop Down Days tailored to support our students in planning for their career ahead.
+We are committed to holding 1:1 interviews or small group interviews for every student from Year 9-11 to discuss and advise on their planning towards their chosen career journey.

 Statutory requirements and recommendations